 What is the best therapy for a borderline personality disorder?

 Dialectical behavioral therapy is the most common type of treatment to address BPD.
 It is a cognitive behavioral therapy aiming to teach patients how to regulate emotions and tolerate stress.

 This type of treatment applies to individual and group therapy.
 In group dialectical behavioral therapy, you will undergo meditation, muscle relaxation, problem-solving, and breath training.

-Can Borderline Personality Disorder be treated successfully?
+Can the condition be treated successfully?

 Through cognitive-behavioral therapies such as dialectical and schema-focused therapy, you will learn how to react healthily to your thoughts and emotions.
 Psychodynamic therapy is also helpful in changing unhealthy patterns of behavior developed in early childhood.

 How long is the treatment for a borderline personality disorder?